HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </update>
 ```

-Note that when defining the exception template above, we did not specify the `type` attribute, indicating the default exception template.
-In the `update` tag, what we change is the key value of the key name `ANY` on the `$EXCEPT` data, which means that we use the `ANY` key name to save the default exception template.
+Note that when defining the exception template above, we did not specify `type` attribute, indicating the default exception template.
+In `update` tag, what we change is the key value of the key name `ANY` on `$EXCEPT` data, which means that we use `ANY` key name to save the default exception template.

-### 2.5) Action tag details
+### 2.5) Action Tag Details

-#### 2.5.1) `init` label
+#### 2.5.1) `init` tag

-The `init` tag defines an element that performs initialization or reset of variables.
-Using the `init` tag at the head of an HVML program (defined by the `head` tag), will initialize a global variable.
-Using the `init` tag within the body of an HVML program (defined by the `body` tag) will by default define a local variable that is only valid within the subtree defined by its parent element.
+`init` tag defines an element that performs initialization or reset of variables.
+Using `init` tag at the head of an HVML program (defined by `head` tag), will initialize a global variable.
+Using `init` tag within the body of an HVML program (defined by `body` tag) will by default define a local variable that is only valid within the subtree defined by its parent element.

-By default, we use the `init` tag to initialize or override a static variable, but if we use the `temporarily` adverb attribute in the `init` tag, a temporary variable will be created.
+By default, we use `init` tag to initialize or override a static variable, but if we use `temporarily` adverb attribute in `init` tag, a temporary variable will be created.

-Usually, we use the `as` attribute to specify the name of the variable to be initialized, we can use the `at` attribute to specify the name space of the variable (name space) or in the case of creating a temporary variable, specify the stack frame where the variable is located:
+Usually, we use `as` attribute to specify the name of the variable to be initialized, we can use `at` attribute to specify the name space of the variable (name space) or in the case of creating a temporary variable, specify the stack frame where the variable is located:

 - If you initialize a static variable, when we use the predefined names `_parent`, `_grandparent`, `_root` starting with an underscore (\_), the variable will be defined on the parent element, grandparent element or root element respectively.
 - If you initialize a static variable, when we use the predefined name `_runner` starting with an underscore (\_), a runner-level variable will be created, which will be visible to all coroutines of this runner.
 - If initializing a temporary variable, when we use the predefined names `_last`, `_nexttolast`, and `_topmost` starting with an underscore (\_), they will be in the previous stack frame, the previous stack frame and the topmost stack frame respectively Define temporary variables above.
-- Element identifiers starting with a pound sign (#), such as `#myAnchor`, will search for the specified element identifier (specified by the `id` attribute of the element) in its ancestor elements (or previous stack frames), and will Initializes the variable on the first matching ancestor element (or preceding stack frame).
+- Element identifiers starting with a pound sign (#), such as `#myAnchor`, will search for the specified element identifier (specified by `id` attribute of the element) in its ancestor elements (or previous stack frames), and will Initializes the variable on the first matching ancestor element (or preceding stack frame).
 - When using a positive integer N (such as `2`, `3`), if a static variable is initialized, N ancestor elements will be traced back along the vDOM tree to the ancestor element, and the variable will be initialized on the ancestor element; if a temporary variable is initialized, it will be Backtrack N stack frames along the execution stack, and initialize variables on the stack frame.
-- In the case of silent evaluation, if no matching ancestor element or previous stack frame is found, it will be treated as if the `at` attribute is not defined.
+- In the case of silent evaluation, if no matching ancestor element or previous stack frame is found, it will be treated as if `at` attribute is not defined.

-We usually use the `with` attribute to define an evaluation expression (or parameterized data) to specify the value of the variable.
-We can also directly embed the evaluation expression inside the `init` tag, thus using its data content to define the value of this variable.
+We usually use `with` attribute to define an evaluation expression (or parameterized data) to specify the value of the variable.
+We can also directly embed the evaluation expression inside `init` tag, thus using its data content to define the value of this variable.
 We can also load external resources through protocols such as HTTP, such as HTTP requests.
-At this time, use the `from` attribute to define the URL of the request, use the `with` parameter to define the request parameters, and use the `via` attribute to define the request method ( such as `GET`, `POST`, `DELETE`, etc.).
+At this time, use `from` attribute to define the URL of the request, use `with` parameter to define the request parameters, and use `via` attribute to define the request method ( such as `GET`, `POST`, `DELETE`, etc.).

-We can also use the `init` tag to initialize a custom dynamic object from the shared library.
+We can also use `init` tag to initialize a custom dynamic object from the shared library.
 At this time, the attribute value of the given `via` is `LOAD`, which means loading an external program module.
 When using the `init` element to load a dynamic object, we specify the name of the external program module to be loaded through the `from` attribute.
 Determining the specific file name and the storage location of the module file according to the module name depends on the specific interpreter implementation.
 If there are multiple dynamic objects defined in the external program module (such as C/C++ language shared library), use the `for` attribute to specify the name of the dynamic object to be loaded.

-When we use the `from` attribute in the `init` tag, the `via` attribute is not `LOAD`, and the `asynchronously` adverb attribute is used, the data will be asynchronously fetched from the external resource as the value of the variable.
+When we use the `from` attribute in `init` tag, `via` attribute is not `LOAD`, and `asynchronously` adverb attribute is used.
+The data will be asynchronously fetched from the external resource as the value of the variable.
 The program can do further processing by observing `change:attached` on the variable.
 See [2.5.11) `observe`, `forget` and `fire` labels](#2511-observe-forget-and-fire-labels) for details.

-It should be noted that when using the asynchronous loading method to initialize a variable, when the data of the external resource is returned, the program has already left the context (execution stack) where the `init` element is located, so it cannot handle the situation where the data contains context variables.
+It should be noted that when using the asynchronous loading method to initialize a variable, when the data of the external resource is returned, the program has already left the context (execution stack) where `init` element is located, so it cannot handle the situation where the data contains context variables.
 The interpreter can restrict the data in this case to be only the original data (raw data).

-Using the `init` label on an already initialized variable will reset the variable with new data, while using `undefine` to reset the variable has the same effect as deleting the variable.
+Using `init` tag on an already initialized variable will reset the variable with new data, while using `undefine` to reset the variable has the same effect as deleting the variable.

 The interpreter determines which data to use to initialize or reset a variable according to the following rules:

-1. When the `from` attribute is specified and the `asynchronously` adverb attribute is not specified, the data will be fetched from the specified external resource synchronously.
-In this case, the `with` attribute value is used to specify the request parameters; when the synchronous request fails (note: an exception may be thrown at this time), if there is content defined, the content data will be used as the source data.
+1. When `from` attribute is specified and `asynchronously` adverb attribute is not specified, the data will be fetched from the specified external resource synchronously.
+In this case, `with` attribute value is used to specify the request parameters; when the synchronous request fails (note: an exception may be thrown at this time), if there is content defined, the content data will be used as the source data.
-1. When the `from` attribute is specified and the `asynchronously` adverb attribute is not specified, the data will be fetched from the specified external resource asynchronously.
+1. When `from` attribute is specified and `asynchronously` adverb attribute is not specified, the data will be fetched from the specified external resource asynchronously.
 In this case, if there is content defined, the content data will be used as the source data first, and when the asynchronous loading is successful, the value of this variable will be reset to the loaded data.
-1. When the `from` attribute is not specified, if the `with` attribute is defined, the value of the `with` attribute is used to initialize or reset the variable.
-In this case, the content is ignored; if the `with` attribute is not defined but the definition has content , then use the content as the initialized or reset variable; if neither is defined, a `NoData` exception is thrown.
+1. When `from` attribute is not specified, if `with` attribute is defined, the value of the `with` attribute is used to initialize or reset the variable.
+In this case, the content is ignored.
+If `with` attribute is not defined but the definition has content , then use the content as the initialized or reset variable.
+If neither is defined, a `NoData` exception is thrown.

-When using the `init` tag to initialize a collection, we can use `casesensitively` or `caseinsensitively` two adverb attributes to specify whether the string comparison is case-sensitive; the default is case-sensitive.
+When using `init` tag to initialize a collection, we can use `casesensitively` or `caseinsensitively` adverb attributes to specify whether the string comparison is case-sensitive.
+The default is case-sensitive.

 Common uses of this tag are as follows: